Arduino-IRremote/Arduino-IRremote/README.md

 - The **minimal CPU frequency** for receiving is 4 MHz, since the 50 us timer ISR takes around 12 us on a 16 MHz ATmega.

 # Minimal version
-For applications only requiring NEC protocol, there is a receiver which has very **small codesize of 500 bytes and does NOT require any timer**.
+For applications only requiring NEC protocol, there is a receiver which has very **small code size of 500 bytes and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.
 Mapping of pins to interrupts can be found [here](https://github.com/Arduino-IRremote/Arduino-IRremote/tree/master/src/TinyIRReceiver.hpp#L307).

 # Handling unknown Protocols
 ## Disclaimer